StetHD/tarifa-book/README.md

 # tarifa-book

 tarifa is a CLI based on [Apache Cordova](http://cordova.apache.org/).
-It aims at simplifying the Apache Cordova workflow and adding features to complete cordova toolchain such as:
+It aims at simplifying the Apache Cordova workflow and adding features to complete the cordova toolchain such as:

 * **multiple configurations**: produce multiple unique apps easily on a given platform within a single project.
 * **integration of any front-end build system**: integrate your build process in the cordova workflow.